edwbuck/hlug-website/src/website/markdown/education.md

 These meetings involve learning about Linux, and computer related topics.
-They typically involve a person giving a presentation, but also extend to one on one coaching, mentoring, or teaching.
-They are a great way to gain exposure to current computing topics, improve understanding of a current system, or gain understanding in a new area of computing.
+They typically involve a person giving a presentation, but also extend to one on one coaching, mentoring, or long form classroom styhle teaching.

+They are a great way to gain exposure to current computing topics, improve understanding of a current system, or gain understanding in a new areas of computing.

 ---

 #### Lectures and Presentations

-Some of the Wednesday Lab meetings come with a presentation.
-In addition to food, drink, and support, one of our members may give twenty minute talk.

-We also host five minute lightning talks.
+Every week we host a Lecture / Presentation session.
+To track the topics, please follow our calendar.

-For information about the talks, requests for topics to be presented, or to offer your talk, please contact Edwin Buck.
+For information about talks, requesting topics for future talks, or offering to talk about a topic, please contact edwbuck@gmail.com.

 #### Coaching